-AGA-Africa and Wildlife Investigators Training Alliance (WITA) in collaboration with the Department of National Parks & Wildlife (DNPW) and the Anti-Corruption Bureau (ACB) hosted a 5 day anti-wildlife trafficking training workshop, Kasungu, Malawi, 28th January-1st February 2019.
-This training workshop, was a first of many future collaborations between AGA-Africa and the Wildlife Investigators Training Alliance (WITA) on the investigation and prosecution of wild life trafficking cases.
+AGA-Africa Programme and Wildlife Investigators Training Alliance (WITA) in collaboration with the Department of National Parks & Wildlife (DNPW) and the Anti-Corruption Bureau (ACB) hosted a 5 day anti-wildlife trafficking training workshop, Kasungu, Malawi, 28th January-1st February 2019.
+This training workshop, was a first of many future collaborations between AGA-Africa Programme and the Wildlife Investigators Training Alliance (WITA) on the investigation and prosecution of wild life trafficking cases.

 The workshop consisted of both class room training held at Chikho Hotel and field based training held at Kasungu National Park.